 Few Words from the Bass Commander...[very few*]

 “Postwar Jump” and “March No More” were released in April 2018.
-Full-song players here and on Soundcloud; downloads available on the STEWARDS ECLECTRIC home pages on CDBaby, Amazon, iTunes and elsewhere, streaming wherever.
 We consider these a mated pair, in some hybrid JAZZ genre.
 (We'll let others figure that out.)

 "March No More" is nearly 6 minutes of 'roughly-charted' funk/jazz/rock studio jam, and has been described as: 'Herby Handcock Meets Blud, Swet & Phish' .
 Heroes are where you find them - and come in all shapes and sizes, ages and genders, colors and nationalities.
-Therefore, "March No More" is dedicated to: James V. Forrestal, Milton William Cooper, Dwight D. Eisenhower, Maria Orsic, Danal Meza, Ghost Army (23rd Hqtr.
+Therefore, "March No More" is dedicated to: James V. Forrestal, Milton William Cooper, Dwight D. Eisenhower, James Penniston, Maria Orsic, Danal Meza, JFK, Ghost Army (23rd Hqtr.
 Sp.
 Troops) and all others who have offered themselves unselfishly in service and who will, for whatever reason, march no more.
 In addition, the marching drum 'roll off' is dedicated to band directors Prof. R. R. Llewellen and Clyde Scott, and to my bandmate brothers and sisters of the Berwick Bulldogs High School Band.

-Composition, horn arrangements and that ‘eclectric’ '67 Fender bass action by Director Steward. * Both pieces are 99% instrumental - and those instrumentalists include Trombone Lefty, Toots Headstrong, and Lovecchio Armitage on brass, saxman Thaler N. Shorter, the lovely Dawn Busz-Rider on woodwinds, Billy Kelley on piano (March..."), and percussion by Ludwig Von Slingerland and Sings Two Bears.
+Composition, horn arrangements and '67 Fender bass action by The Steward. * Both pieces are 99% instrumental - and those instrumentalists include Trombone Lefty, Toots Headstrong, and Lovecchio Armitage on brass, saxman Thaler N. Shorter, the lovely Dawn Busz-Rider on woodwinds, Billy Kelley on piano (March..."), and percussion by Ludwig Von Slingerland and Sings Two Bears.

 Those FRACKIN' Songs...!

 For strictly artistic reasons, we offer a combined edition available at our distributution sites (and on SoundCloud) where the material is presented as it was originally written, produced, and was intended to be heard.
-The label is losing money on it, but a promise is a promise.
+The label loses money on it, but a promise is a promise.
 “Frackin’ Fool Frackin’ Hoedown” is true to the author’s vision, and a good $ value.
-This is the 'Storyteller’s Special', and it works - the way it was supposed to.
-Running time about 8 1/2 minutes.
-The complete lyrics are currently available with the individual song titles on my CDBaby page.
+This is the 'Storyteller’s Special', and it works the way it was supposed to.
+Running time, both songs together, about 8 1/2 minutes.
+If you invest the time to listen, please stay for the end.

-It would appear that one or both of these songs have ruffled a few feathers: for example, see the entry on the Q & A page from 'Deereman66'.
+NOTE!
+It would appear that one or both of these songs have ruffled a few feathers: for example, see the entry on Q & A page from 'Deereman66'.

 Something like Blues

-The solo performance of "Pennsy Train Blues" is unlike anything we've ever put out before.
+The solo performance of "Pennsy Train Blues" is unique output from this musicians' consortium.
 It was an impromptu ad lib studio creation by a very tired artist in the wee hours, a one-shot deal.
-With one microphone, a few lyrics and a white Hendrix Strat, it can be generally blamed on the 2 picture postcards of bluesman Elmore James' six-string guitar (with four strings) sent from the Rock & Roll Hall of Fame in Cleveland.
+With one microphone, a few lyric ideas and a white Hendrix Strat, it can be generally blamed on the 2 picture postcards of bluesman Elmore James' six-string guitar (with signature four strings) sent from the Rock & Roll Hall of Fame in Cleveland.
 Recorded entirely as is in one pass, no editing, no overdubs.
 It is what it was.
-Consortium in-house wise-guy Sings Two Bears bet the director he didn't have the guts to publish it.
+In-house wise-guy Sings Two Bears bet the director he didn't have the guts to publish it.
 He loses.

-A toast to the great old bluesmen.
-Dedicated to the Pennsy RR, the Lehigh Valley RR, Milwaukee Road, NYCental, Erie Lackawanna, Amtrak and their excellent sleeping car attendants Kartoon Kioshi and the Lovely Grace, and especially to my SusieQ - Susan Joan with the yellow dress.
+Meant as a toast to the great old bluesmen, it is also dedicated to the Pennsy RR, the Lehigh Valley RR, Milwaukee Road, NYCental, Erie Lackawanna, and Amtrak and their excellent sleeping car attendants Kartoon Kioshi and the Lovely Grace, and especially to that girl Suzy in the yellow dress.
 [Album art in PHOTO/ART GALLERY]